 When teeth are missing there are a number of ways we can replace those teeth.
 A great way to do this is using a Composite bridge.
 A Composite bridge uses the teeth on either side of the space to replace the missing teeth.
-Composite Bridges are a relatively new technology which does not have a lot of long term data to support them.
-However due to the fact they are relatively inexpensive and require little or no tooth modification before placement there is very little risk. (they are most often done in comfort without local anaesthetic)
+Composite Bridges are relatively inexpensive and require little or no tooth modification before placement there is very little risk. (they are most often done in comfort without local anaesthetic)

 Before and after examples of Rob’s work.
 30 Cases!

 Example 1 : 2 Composite Bridges and 4 Composite Veneers